You can earn a Master of Science in Applied Security and Analytics completely online or in a traditional classroom setting.

 - CSCI 192 - Java Programming and CSCI 240 - Software Design I with grades of "C" or higher

-- Advanced Programming - a solid background which includes instruction in data structures.
+- Advanced Programming - a solid background that includes instruction in data structures.
 Students without this background can complete either:

 - CSCI 501 - Concepts in Computer Programming with a grade of "B" or higher